401 Comments

 Casey Braden

-Rocky Top, TN · a month ago
+Rocky Top, TN · 3 months ago

 why can you not do what they call cabling. you run cable from the strongest center point to the smaller limbs. there still able to sway with the wind but won't go past breaking point. size of cable depends on size of tree. when installed correctly the lift of the tree is extended compared to without.